Crunch-io/ta-da/content/jobs/backend-engineer.md

 +++
 date = "2017-07-27T14:08:35+02:00"
 draft = false
-title = "Backend Engineer"
-weight = 200
+title = "Python Systems Engineer" weight = 200
 images = ["https://crunch.io/img/logo-1200x630.png"]

 +++

-Crunch is looking for experienced Python developers who want to be part of a team building a large-scale cloud-based analytics platform.
+Crunch is looking for a Python DevOps Engineers who want to be part of our team building a large-scale cloud-based platform for survey analytics.
 Based on your talents, you will find yourself a member of one of our small teams helping move our platform forward.
-This means adding value to our product by reducing friction in our client's workflows, providing new and interesting ways to manipulate their data, and allow them to publish their results with the expectation of massive scale.
-If you want to be part of a team that cares as much about aesthetic and technical details as you do, Crunch will be a good match.
+You would help us deliver new features and build the future for how we deploy our products faster and safer.

+We are looking for someone who is a quick study, eager to learn and grow with us, and willing to write Python code as well as helping us with our operational challenges.
+At Crunch, we believe in learning together.
+Some of the ways that we accomplish that include paired programming to tackle a hard problem, transparent code reviews, and discussions about design and architecture.
+These allow everyone to contribute to moving Crunch forward while growing their skills and domain knowledge.

-### Qualifications:
+## Qualifications:

-* A commitment to producing robust, well tested code that meets industry standards.
-* Experience specifically using Python to solve novel problems.
+* A commitment to producing robust, well tested code that meets industry standards Experience using Python
-* Demonstrable ability to communicate with a team including other developers, managers, product owners.
+* Demonstrable ability to communicate with a team including other developers, managers, product owners
-* Ability to work independently; all of Crunch works remotely across numerous time zones.
+* Ability to work independently; all of Crunch works remotely across numerous time zones
-* B.S. in Computer Science, related degree, or commensurate experience.

-### Nice to have experience with:
+* Experience with or interest in learning how to deploy multi-server applications using devops practices
+* Someone who can take a step back from a problem and be able to look at how that fits into a larger system.
+* Linux system administration

+## Experience with any of the following are nice to have, but are not required:
-* ElasticSearch, MongoDB, AWS, Redis, cython, or numpy.
+* Ansible, AWS, ElasticSearch, MongoDB, Redis, Docker, and Jenkins
-* Building large-scale (millions of hits per day) publicly available systems.
+* Building large-scale (millions of hits per day) publicly available systems
-* Parallelization of complex operations with gigabytes of data.
+* Parallelization of complex operations with gigabytes to terabytes of data
-* Significant contributions to open-source projects.
-* Developing analytical solutions specifically in Python.
-* Applying machine learning and other techniques to create real-life solutions.
-* Building GIS solutions.
+* Knowing excellent food